-Many wetrooms, traditional or modern, require routine maintenance to ensure pipes and drains don’t snarl up from common blockages.
+Many wetrooms, whether traditional or modern, require routine maintenance to ensure pipes and drains don’t snarl up from common blockages.
 With increasingly more properties having one or multiple wetrooms – featuring rectangular, submerged, or tactfully concealed drains – the topic of best care is still frequently asked.

-How to clean and unblock a wetroom drain
+How to clean a wetroom drain

 When considering the topic of wetroom drainage and how to care for it, there are some excellent (and foolproof) tips that apply to all households.
 Ultimately, a wetroom needs to be kept routinely clean and maintained.
-Troubles with blocked drains, though common, can be prevented with extra care and caution in your wetroom.

 Keeping your drain clean can be as convenient as following these helpful steps to clear out any debris before it becomes a blockage.